rvsrvs/ReallyLazySequences/README.md

 ### Notes

 1. Sequences have a HeadType and a ConsumableType.
 Values of type HeadType enter at the head of the sequence and values of type ConsumableType come out at the end.
+1. Putting a value in does not necessarily cause a value to come out.
+Sending the nil value in will cause all values to emerge at the end.
 1. You cannot put values into a sequence, you must create a Consumer of the sequence by calling consume() on a sequence and passing a closure which will consume the values.
 Values of HeadType may be pushed into the resulting Consumer.
 1. You may create a Producer from a sequence by specifying a closure which produces values of type HeadType.
 1. Producers must be consumed before they can be started.
 Consuming a Producer returns a Task which may be started and which will call a ccompletion handler when the TaskCompletes